-SECTION 19: TUITION ASSISTANCE/REIMBURSEMENT PROGRAM
+SECTION 19: TUITION ASSISTANCE PROGRAM

-The Education Assistance/Reimbursement Program in accordance with the Economic Growth and Tax Relief Reconciliation Act of 2001, amending Section 127 of the Internal Revenue Code, is intended to provide financial assistance to employees who are seeking education and/or certification for career and/or professional development and who are taking for-credit courses or certifications through an academic institution.
+Policy The Tuition Assistance Program in accordance with the Economic Growth and Tax Relief Reconciliation Act of 2001, amending Section 127 of the Internal Revenue Code, is intended to provide financial assistance to employees who are seeking education and/or certification for career and/or professional development and who are taking for-credit courses or certifications through an academic institution.
 Courses taken through this program are required to be career or job-related.
-Employees must submit a current degree plan to HRD to determine if a certification and/or degree is covered under the Tuition Assistance/Reimbursement Program.

-The Tuition Assistance/Reimbursement Program is not intended to provide assistance for staff development training, job required certifications, or continuing professional education.
+Employees must submit a current degree plan to HRD to determine if a certification and/or degree is covered under the Tuition Assistance Program.
+The Tuition Assistance Program is not intended to provide assistance for staff development training, job required certifications, or continuing professional education.
 While these are important functions that may support career development, these training activities are viewed as the responsibility of the employing department, the individual or both.
 HRD administers the program for all City employees.
-The City will pay/reimburse up to \$2,000 (the annual maximum reimbursement) for only tuition and required non-refundable fees per fiscal year for approved courses.
+The City will pay no more than \$2,000 only for tuition and required non-refundable fees for approved course(s) per fiscal year.
 Funds must first be approved by the City Council and will then be distributed on a first-come, first-serve basis.

-- ApplicationApplications must be returned to HRD for processing prior to the start date of the course. - Employee Eligibility Full-time, regular employees who have successfully completed their probationary period of six (6) months with the City prior to the beginning of the semester for which they are enrolling are eligible for tuition assistance/reimbursement.
-Employees will not be able to participate if they: - Are on disciplinary probation or suspension at the time of application or prior to the beginning of the semester for which they are enrolling; and/or - Owe the City money for failed and/or dropped classes from any previous semester(s).
+Application Applications must be returned to HRD for processing and approval prior to the start date of the course.
+Employee Eligibility Full-time, regular employees who have successfully completed their probationary period of six (6) months with the City prior to the beginning of the semester for which they are enrolling are eligible for tuition assistance.
+Employees will not be able to participate if they: • Are on disciplinary probation or suspension at the time of application or prior to the beginning of the semester for which they are enrolling; and/or • Owe the City money for failed and/or dropped classes from any previous semester(s).
 Employees will be ineligible until all money owed to the City has been paid in full.
 This only applies to employees enrolled in the third-party billing with Austin Community College (ACC) or TSU.

-Terms and Conditions The following terms and conditions apply to the City's Tuition Assistance/Reimbursement Program:

-- Employees who receive the tuition assistance payment prior to completion of the course or certification and who do not earn at least a grade of "C" for undergraduate courses and at least a "B" for graduate courses (or "pass" if taken as pass/fail) will be required to refund the city for all Tuition Assistance payments received.
-This amount will be deducted from the employee's paycheck unless other arrangements are made. - Employees receiving tuition assistance funds are required to continue employment with the City for two (2) years from the date of the last class related to the reimbursement. - In the event that the employee resigns employment or is terminated prior to the fulfillment of the two (2) year employment requirement, the employee will be responsible for the full reimbursement of the assistance amount awarded.
+Terms and Conditions The following terms and conditions apply to the City's Tuition Assistance Program: • Employees who receive the tuition assistance payment prior to completion of the course or certification and who do not earn at least a grade of "C" for undergraduate courses and at least a "B" for graduate courses (or "Pass" if taken as Pass/Fail) will be required to reimburse the city for all Tuition Assistance payments received.
+This amount will be deducted from the employee's paycheck unless other arrangements are made.

+- Employees receiving tuition assistance funds are required to continue employment with the City for two (2) years from the start date of the last class related to the assistance. - In the event that the employee retires, resigns employment or is terminated prior to the fulfillment of the two (2) year employment requirement, the employee will be responsible for the full reimbursement of the assistance amount awarded.
 This amount will be deducted from the employee's final paycheck.
 In the event that the employee's final paycheck will not cover the full reimbursement of the assistance amount awarded, the employee and the City will enter into a repayment schedule agreement.